MetPX/sarracenia/docs/source/Explanation/Concepts.rst

 All of the components (post, subscribe, sarra, sender, shovel, watch, winnow) share substantial code and differ only in default settings.
 Each component follows the same general algorithm known as the Flow algorithm.
 The steps for the Flow algorithm are:

-* Gather a list of messages
+* Gather a list of notification messages
 * Filter them with accept/reject clauses
-* Work on the accepted messages
+* Work on the accepted notification messages
 * Post the work accomplished for the next flow

 In more detail: